 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your own unique situation.

-You may also choose to withhold federal and Georgia state income tax on the wages you pay to employees.
+You may also choose to withhold federal income tax on the wages you pay to employees.
 Speak to your accountant for more information.

 Employees May Need to File Tax Returns